SKrotkih/NeuralNetwork/README.md

 # The neural network calculator

-The neural network simple example.
+The simple neural network example.
-The iOS app can add two decimal numbers up to 10.
+The iOS app can add two decimal numbers.

 ## Requirements